WHSnyder/SWBF-msh-Blender-Export/docs/reference_manual.md

 #### ```Export With Animation```

 If checked, the action currently attached to the scene's armature will be included in the exported msh file as an animation.
-The exporter goes through the action frame by frame, writing the position and rotation of every bone in the armature.
-Dummy frames are also included for the scene root.
+Dummy frames are also included for the scene root to satisfy ```zenasset```.
 You do not have to explicitly animate the scene root!

 So, if you wish to export an animation to be munged, it is best to select both ```Export As Skeleton``` and ```Export With Animation.```